 You will need to schedule an appointment to receive the vaccine at HSS.
 You will need to answer several questions to confirm that you are able to receive the vaccine.
-These questions address your eligibility, medical consent and COVID status.
-If you meet the criteria, you will then be able to choose a time for your appointment.
+These questions address your eligibility, medical conditions and COVID status.
 Please note that HSS is offering the Pfizer vaccine at this time, which is administered in two doses 19 to 23 days apart.
 It is critical for the effectiveness of the vaccine that you receive both doses.
 Please choose an appointment time so that you will be able to return for your second dose.

 Appointment location and duration